-A cool and refreshing way to drink your vegetables (recipe here).
+A cool and refreshing way to drink your veggies: this easy homemade tomato vegetable juice is like V8 juice, but better (recipe here).

 Would you rather have your refreshing summer vegetables raw?
 Check out my quick and easy gazpacho recipe.
 Is your garden full of green tomatoes that are never going to ripen?
 Turn them into my super simple, super popular salsa-like green tomato relish or learn how to ripen green tomatoes indoors the really easy way.

 I have a sheep farmer friend who recently told me that she swears by Campbell's V8 juice when working out in the heat.
 She says it's more rejuvenating than drinking water or Gatorade and literally makes the difference between wanting to keel over and being able to keep going for hours.

 This is the kind of stuff I need to know.

 What could be even better than V8?
 Homemade V8!
 Or in this case V4, though you can add more vegetables, such as beets, carrots, tomatoes, or sweet peppers, if you like.
 Either way, this easy to make vegetable tomato juice will blow that V8 away.
 Did you know V8 juice is mostly made from water and tomato paste and salt?

 Last week we put up another 180 bales of hay, on one of those insanely hot and humid days where you're drenched in sweat just walking across the farmyard, and it seems impossible that the air can be so amazingly still.

 I couldn't conjure up a breeze—because there's apparently some law that says all air movement must stop while you're picking up hay—but before heading out into the hayfield, I found enough tomatoes in the garden to whip up a quick batch of this homemade vegetable tomato juice.